krapie/yorkie-cluster/README.md

 ## Getting Started

-If you want to setup and test yorkie cluster on k8s, just clone this repository and follow instructions bellow.
+If you want to setup and test yorkie cluster, just clone this repository and follow instructions bellow.

 ### Prerequisites